williamverdolini/williamverdolini.github.com/_posts/cqrses-todos/2014-10-21-cqrses-neventstore-event-upconversion.md

 ###Event Versioning Strategies###
 Every time we need to modify an event class, we should always consider to create a new version of the event, keeping the old one still live, in order to re-hydrate the aggregate from the repository stream.
 So, it' important to define a versioning strategy for the events.

 There are different solutions explained by Damian Hickey in <a href="https://groups.google.com/forum/#!msg/neventstore/tscuQA1bZxQ/TE-u0_PpnyoJ" target="_blank">this post</a>.
-In the same post **David Rettenbacher** proposed a variant that I liked, because leave the same event's full name in the last version of the event itself and so, the code seems to be more readable and maintainable: **_using Attributes_**.
+In the same post **David Rettenbacher** proposed a variant that I like, because it leaves the same event's full name in the last version of the event itself and so, the code seems to be more readable and maintainable: **_using Attributes_**.

 ####Attribute Versioning setup####